OgetoOndicho/DATA-SCIENCE-104/README.md

 # DATA-SCIENCE-104
 - This repository comprises of project folders, files and jupyternotebooks purely for Machine Learning and Artificial Intelligence.
+In the process of Learning and practising coursework theory,  of mastering Machine Learning Frameworks, these are some of the projects im building
 - Refer to each and every individual Folder Directory for precise notebook analysis on the various projects.